MarkLannen/work-120/hw-10/readme.md

 3. After calling the draw functions I wrote an if statement to try and bounce the lines off the edge of the canvas.
 4. I then set a constraint on the x and y values so that they would stay within the confines of the canvas.
 5. Lastly, I defined the two functions outside of the draw function.
 I randomized both the colors of the lines and the x1 and y1 values.
+6. I actually spent most of my time this week trying to understand Dr. Musick's homework example.
+It was quite complex (for me) and I spent a couple hours going through it line by line trying to understand why everything was working the way it did.

 ## Issues